-We are subject to state and local income tax examinations for the years 2001 through 2003.
+We are subject to st ate and local income tax examinations for the years 2001 through 2003.
 To date, there are no proposed adjustments that are expected to have a material adverse effect on our results of operations.
-We are not currently under examination in any foreign jurisdictions.
+We are currently under examination in Taiwan related to the 2007 and 2008 tax years.
+The 2007 exam has been settled with no material adjustments.
+The 2008 exam has not been settled but there are no proposed adjustments that are expected to have a material adverse effect on our results of operations.
+We are not currently under examination in any other foreign jurisdictions.

-We believe that it is reasonably possible that \$1.5 million of unrecognized tax benefits and \$0.8 million of associated interest and penalties could significantly change during the next twelve months.
+We believe that it is reasonably possible that \$1.4 million of unrecognized tax benefits and \$0.9 million of associated interest and penalties could signific antly change during the next twelve months.
 The \$2.3 million potential change would represent a decrease in unrecognized tax benefits, comprised of items related to matters currently in IRS appeals, certain federal and state credits and uncertain income tax positions related to foreign tax filings for years that will no longer be subject to examination under expiring statutes of limitations.